inDeev/VBA-iArray/README.md

 iArr.UnshiftArray Array("1st","2nd")
 Debug.Print iArr.ToString ' {"1st";"2nd";"First element";"Second element"}
 ```
-## TBD
-- **.OccurrenceIndexes**
-  Returns all indexes of a value in iArray.
-If nothing found returns empty iArray
-- **.Intersect**
-  Returns iArray which contains only elements which are same in two given iArrays
-- **.Union**
-  Returns iArray which contains only elements which are same in two given iArrays, without duplicates
-- **.IsNumericArray**
-  Returns True if all values are numbers
-- **.Sum**
-  Returns sum of elements in iArray.
-Only for numeric iArray
-- **.Average**
-  Returns average value of elements in iArray.
-Only for numeric iArray

 ## Installation
 Just import **iArray.cls** into your project, and you can directly use it